gaowanlong/resume/resume.md

 *   Good knowledge and experience of Linux Kernel and Virtualization

-*   Good knowledge and experience of writing code in C, shell, ruby
+*   Good knowledge and experience of writing code in C, shell, ruby, python

-*   Can write code in any languages after one day learning :)